reactjs/react.dev/content/docs/hooks-reference.md

  * **Incorrect:** `useContext(MyContext.Consumer)`
  * **Incorrect:** `useContext(MyContext.Provider)`

+A component calling `useContext` will always re-render when the context value changes.
+If re-rendering the component is expensive, you can [optimize it by using memoization](https://github.com/facebook/react/issues/15156#issuecomment-474590693).

 >Tip
 >
 >If you're familiar with the context API before Hooks, `useContext(MyContext)` is equivalent to `static contextType = MyContext` in a class, or to `<MyContext.Consumer>`.